mpremus/lmdb-php/README.md

 ##Requirements
 - LMDB
-- PHP above 5.3
+- PHP 5.4 and above

 ##How to:

-- Before installing new version od LMDB check if previous version is removed
-- LMDB install guide:
+- LMDB compile / install guide:
     - git clone https://gitorious.org/mdb/mdb.git
-    - make -j4
+    - make
     - sudo make install
-- Compile lmdb-php.so file
+- LMDB-PHP compile guide:
     - make
     - make test
-- Edit php.ini
+- Necessary php.ini modifications:
     - Windows: http://php.net/manual/en/install.windows.extensions.php
-    - Linux: add "extension=lmdb-php.so" in your php.ini file (located at /etc/php5/)
+    - Linux: add "extension=lmdb-php.so" to your php.ini file, typically located in /etc/php5/
-- include PHP style
-    - To use additional interface which have more "PHP" style you must include lmdb-php.php to your PHP file.
-- Run example program!
+- Run example program:
     - php -d extension=./lmdb-php.so tests/test.php

+LMDB-PHP supports both object-oriented ("PHP-style") and procedural ("C-style") usage.
+To use the object-oriented PHP interface you must include lmdb-php.php in your PHP code.

 ##Basic LMDB concepts:
 - MDB_env represents a database environment that can be used in multiple processes.
 Created MDB_env object must be used by one process only but in global picture all threads operate with the same environment.